phoughton/pyiso20022/README.md

 ## Message types?
-Currently pyiso20022 supports PACS, PAIN and CAMT messages as well as HEAD (header documents for the messages).
+Currently pyiso20022 supports PACS, PAIN, ADMI and CAMT messages as well as HEAD (header documents for the messages).

 ## Source of truth?